by Bob Bissler

 Senior Editor, BodyShop Business

-In the “Eye On America” segment, a CBS reporter covered the story of California’s Caliber Collision Centers, which has been under fire by California’s Bureau of Automotive Repair and the state attorney general for performing work that they deemed “grossly negligent.”
-Pyle addressed what critics call a colossal conflict of interest – that Caliber is owned by a group of insurance companies.
+During the “Eye On America” segment, a CBS reporter covered the story of California’s Caliber Collision Centers, which has been under fire by California’s Bureau of Automotive Repair (BAR) and the state attorney general for performing work that they deemed “grossly negligent.”
+Pyle addressed what the program called a “colossal conflict of interest” – that Caliber is owned by a group of insurance companies.

 “The folks in that facility actually work for the insurance companies.
 I think the consumer is not served by that,” Pyle said during the segment.

 Carl Parks, senior vice president of The Property Casualty Insurers Association of America (PCI), was also interviewed for the news program.
 The interviewer stated that, “The consumer wants really good car repairs and the insurance company wants to save money.”